Josue-JP/Arch-Install/README.md

 After your computer shutsdown, you can now restart your pc/laptop.

 If you can see the Grub menu at startup then that most likely means that you have successfully installed Arch-Linux/GNU on your pc/laptop while dual booting!!

 As you can see chooseing Arch Linux from the grub menu will prompt you with a password to login into the decrypted device, and later it will ask for a user login with a password.

 ### What to do after?
-First of all, props to you for making it this, far but as you can see Arch linux is basically a black void right now.
+First of all, props to you for making it this far, but as you can see Arch linux is basically a black void right now.
 What you need to do now is to choose a way to display your files, applications, and programs.

-Below are documents I have written or that are in progress, that handle the display and management of files, applications, and programs:
+Below are documents that I have written or which are in progress, that handle the display and management of files, applications, and programs:
 - Hyprland (In Progress)
 - KDE plasma (In Progress)